RBK Spring Raceday Information

 Please recycle your running number!
 We have a recycling policy for the race so please help by dropping your number into the bins provided, unless you wish to keep it as a race momento.

-On completion of the race, runners will be presented with their finishers medal, fruit and water.
+On completion of the race, runners will be presented with their finishers medal, goodies and water.

-There will be 4 water stations on route, plus water at the finish.
+There are water stations on route, plus water at the finish.

-Water Station 2: approx 5.5 miles, Barge Walk river path
+Water Station 2: approx 6 miles, Giggs Hill Green

 Professional First Aid cover will be available at the race to provide medical support if necessary.
 They will have an ambulance/marquee at race HQ in the Market Place.